Staff

 James Rogers

-James Rogers is Co-founder and Director of Research at the Council on Geostrategy, where he specialises in British strategic policy in the Euro-Atlantic and Indo-Pacific, as well as net assessment.
+James Rogers is Co-founder (Research) at the Council on Geostrategy, where he specialises in British strategic policy in the Euro-Atlantic and Indo-Pacific, and net assessment.
 He has pioneered work on Euro-Atlantic and Indo-Pacific connectivities, as well as net assessment and strategic advantage.
-Previously, he held a range of positions, including at the Baltic Defence College in Estonia and the European Union Institute for Security Studies in France.
-He is also a Visiting Fellow at the Durham Institute of Research, Development, and Invention (DIRDI).
+Previously, he held a range of positions including at the Baltic Defence College in Estonia and the European Union Institute for Security Studies in France.
+He is also a Visiting Fellow at the Durham Institute of Research, Development and Invention (DIRDI).

-James has appeared on Times Radio, Sky News and LBC Radio and has written for Times Red Box, the Kyiv Independent, The Spectator and CityAM and been quoted in Newsweek and numerous other publications.
+James has appeared on Times Radio, Sky News and LBC Radio and has written for Times Red Box, the Kyiv Independent, The Spectator and CityAM.
+He has also been quoted in Newsweek and numerous other publications.

 Telephone: 0044 (0) 20 3915 5627